benbalter/benbalter.github.com/_posts/2015-07-19-write-corporate-blog-posts-as-a-human.md

 ### 11. Embrace structure

 It's a well known fact that people on the internet do not read words.
 They may read a sentence or two, but given a few hundred words, they're all but guaranteed to be skimming after the first sentance.
 Optimize the post's structure for ease of readability.
 Use lots of descriptive headings, keep paragraphs short, and rely on large images to break up text when necessary.
-Lists should always be bulleted, not comma separated, and links to resources, especially past announcements, should be peppered throughout.
+Lists should always be bulleted, not comma separated, and links to resources, especially past announcements, should be peppered throughout, providing visual contrast to key concepts.

 ### 12. Always provide an out

 The user has read your post, you've gotten them excited, now what?
 What's the call to action?
-What's their ideal first click after reading?
-Put it infant of them.
+What's their ideal first click you want the user to make after reading?
+Put it right in front of them.
 Make it opt-out to do the right thing.
 It may be documentation describing in detail how to use the new thing, or may be a link directly to the new thing itself.
 Either way, the idea here is to nudge the user in the desired direction.
 You can't blame them for not doing it if you don't make it ridiculously easy.
 Assume people are lazy.

 In addition to the above, grammar, spelling, tone and style go without saying.
-There are many style guides out there, but [18F's](https://18f.gsa.gov/2015/07/06/18f-content-guide/) seems to be the most web-centric.
+There are many style guides out there, but [18F's](https://18f.gsa.gov/2015/07/06/18f-content-guide/) seems to be the most web-centric among them.
 When blogging, you should be writing for the web (links, informal tone, etc.) and you should use the opportunity to show some corporate personality.

-From infomercials to press releases, we've been trained to think corporations speak a certain way, but that's not the case.
+From infomercials to press releases, we've been trained to think corporations must speak a certain way, but that's far from the case.
 In fact, corporations don't speak.
 The humans that make them up do.
 It's a challenge to unlearn the anti-patterns that surround us, but it's possible to foster a corporate culture whereby interacting with users is seen as a conversation, not a shouting match amongst competitors.
-Empower your humans to talk to other humans, and your users will respond acordingly.
+Follow these rules, empower your humans to talk to other humans, and your users will respond acordingly.